 Heidi Tarshish, Director of Education

 Heidi’s journey into Jewish education was fostered by her close relationship with her grandparents and parents who lived Jewish values and practiced Jewish ethics.
-A native of Minnesota, Heidi grew up in St. Louis Park, participated in Jewish life, attended Jewish camps, graduated Beit HaMidrash at Talmud Torah of Minneapolis, attended B’nai Emet Synagogue, and youth group.
+A native of Minnesota, Heidi grew up in St. Louis Park, participated in Jewish life, attended Jewish camps, B’nai Emet Synagogue, and youth group.
 Interested in theater, education and Jewish studies, Heidi attended the University of Minnesota where she graduated with a degree in Elementary Education and a minor in both theater arts and Jewish Studies.
 Heidi taught in both the public and private sector before going back to the U of MN to receive a certificate in early childhood and kindergarten education.
 Heidi traveled extensively as a recipient of the Mann Teacher of the Year Award and the National Grinspoon-Steinhardt Educator Award.
 Her travels took her to Lithuania, Russia, Italy, Spain, Morocco, Turkey, Greece, and Israel to learn about Jewish diversity, culture, and history.
 Heidi’s interest and passion for social justice, inclusion, and diversity brought her to Temple Israel where she spent several years developing and implementing an education program for teens and their families.
-Heidi is married to Sully Tarshish and they are the proud parents of 4 adult children; Ethan, Benjie, Karinne and Esther.
-Ethan is married to Julie and they are the proud parents of her wonderful twin grandsons, Oscar Sidney and Charlie Martin.
-Karinne is married to Dan.
-Benjie is soon to be married to Eugenia.
+Heidi is married to Sully Tarshish and they are the proud parents of 4 adult children; Ethan (Julie), Benjie (Eugenia), Karinne (Dan), and Esther.
+Heidi is a very proud Baubie of wonderful twin grandsons, Oscar Sidney and Charlie Martin.

-Briana Cohen Lavintman will be the Gan teacher beginning this fall.
-Briana is a talented and experienced teacher.
+Briana Cohen Lavintman is our kindergarten and first grade teacher.
+Briana is a passionate, talented and experienced teacher.
 She holds Bachelor's and Master's degrees in Education from the University of Minnesota.
 As part of her education, she student taught in the Minneapolis Public Schools.
 She tutored Hebrew at the Talmud Torah of Minneapolis and taught Hebrew and Judaica at Temple Israel.
-Briana enjoys music, art, cooking and has other many other interests which she is excited to share with her students.
-She is a birthright fellow and has led several trips to Israel.
-She is looking forward to sharing her passion for Israel with her students.
-Briana believes that education is a two way street.
+Briana is very enthusiastic.
+She enjoys music, art, cooking and has other many other interests which she is excited to share with her students.
+Briana is a Birthright Israel Fellow and has led several trips to Israel.
+She is very much looking forward to sharing her love of Israel with her students.
+Briana believes that education is a two way street and a shared process.
 As she teaches her students, she is also learning from them.

-Dan graduated from Bethel University (Arden Hills, MN) in 2000 and has been teaching within the Early Childhood Education field since.
-He has worked with all ages from toddlers to Kindergarten.
-His background is in Montessori, Reggio Emilia and Creative Curriculum.
-By combining different “styles” of teaching he creates something that is original and unique for the children.
-Dan's passions in life are his family, friends, and teaching children.
-He enjoys nature, camping, going to the gym and rock climbing.
-(He also teaches others to climb!)
-Dan is excited to be a part of The Newman School family and is looking forward to getting to know the children and families.
+Our lead Gan Katan teacher, Dan Estey, graduated from Bethel University (Arden Hills, MN) in 2000 and has been teaching within the Early Childhood field since.
+He has worked with all ages from toddlers to kindergarten.
+His background is in Montessori, Reggio, and Creative Curriculum.
+By combining different “styles” of teaching, he creates something original and unique.
+Dan's passions include his family, friends, and teaching.
+He enjoys nature, camping, working on his house in South Minneapolis, and rock climbing.

 Sara Lynn Newberger, Jewish Studies